Reception 2019 - 2020

-It will be a great opportunity to outline the expectations of your child in Reception and give you an insight into what your child will get up to this year.
+It was a great opportunity to outline the expectations of your child in Reception and give you an insight into what your child will get up to this year.
+Thank you to all those parents who attended.
+If you were not able to attend, please find the powerpoint in the files at the bottom of the page.

 As always, if you do have any questions or concerns then please come and speak to one of the reception staff team.